Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Introduction and definitions

-Now we give a plan of this article.
-In Section \ref{S: Preliminaries}, we will introduce many definitions and will recall previous results that will be essential in the proofs of our results.
-In Section \ref{S: local rotation type}, we will study the local rotation types at an isolated fixed point of an orientation preserving homeomorphism and will prove Theorem \ref{T: local rotation type} and Proposition \ref{P: rotation set of a torsion-low local isotopy}.
-In Section \ref{S: existence of a globle torsion-low isotopy}, we will prove the existence of a global torsion-low maximal identity isotopy: Theorem \ref{T: main} in two cases, and will study its properties: Proposition \ref{P: torsion-low isotopy has most fixed points}, \ref{P: local dynamic of torsion-low isotopy} and \ref{P: diffeo}.
-In Section \ref{S: exammple}, we will give some explicit examples to get the optimality of our results.
-In Appendix \ref{S: generating fucntion}, we will introduce a way to construct maximal isotopies and transverse foliations by generating functions, which will be used when constructing examples.
+Now we give an organization of this article: In Section \ref{S: Preliminaries}, we will recall some definitions and known results that will be essential in the proofs of our results.
+In Section \ref{S: local rotation type}, we will study the local rotation types for the isotopy of an orientation and area preserving local homeomorphism, and will prove Proposition \ref{P: local rotation type} and Proposition \ref{P: local rotation type non-isolated}.
+In Section \ref{S: property of towsion low isotopy}, we will first study the local rotation set of a torsion-low local isotopy and prove Proposition \ref{P: rotation set of a torsion-low local isotopy}, then we study the local dynamics of the locally transverse foliation of a torsion-low local isotopy and prove Proposition \ref{P: local dynamic of the transverse foliation of a torsion-low isotopy}.
+In Section \ref{S: existence of a torsion-low maximal isotopy}, we will prove the existence of a torsion-low maximal isotopy (Theorem \ref{T: main}) and will prove Proposition \ref{P: torsion-low isotopy has most fixed points}.
+In Section \ref{S: examples}, we will give some explicit examples to show the optimality of our results.
+In Appendix \ref{S: prime ends compactification}, we will give a way to blow up the homeomorphism and get the blow-up rotation number, which will be used in our proof of the main result.
+In Appendix \ref{S: generating fucntion}, we will introduce a way to construct maximal isotopies and transverse foliations by generating functions, which will be used in the constructing of our examples.